Fun things to do within walking/biking distance from the market

 Play in the Madrona Grove

 The small grove a madrona trees directly behind the market is a unique treasure.
 Madronas are very particular in where they grow and to have such a wonderful cluster of them in town is precious to us.
 In the morning you will frequently see deer grazing here.
 The grove is a great place to throw a ball for your dog and let the kids run through the trees.
-There are also few picnic benches to enjoy.
+There are few picnic benches to relax at or enjoy a bite to eat.
+Sculptures from the Madrona Grove Sculpture Exhibition are clustered here and also scattered throughout the historic Depot property.

 To get to Rotary Park head to the marina just south-east of the Market.
 Follow the marina railing eastward and enjoy the boats, birds and sea life.
 There are numerous benches and pergolas to sit at.
 Keep following the sidewalk eastward to the paved trail that wraps around the marina and at the end you will find the little Rotary Park.
 There is covered seating under the pergola and two beaches to explore.